 To further prevent dilution, Tepper advocates for a frozen 12-ounce Collins glass.
 He suggests an ice spear, or two blocks, which should hit about 3 centimeters below the glass’ lip, for aesthetic reasons and so the ice doesn’t slide out and hit the imbiber’s nose or lips upon first sip.

-Top with the cider.
+Top with the apple cider.

 Garnish with a small Meyer lemon twist.